SmCTwelve/f1/README.md

 Requires a [NodeJS](https://nodejs.org/en/) installation.

+After install the Webpack Dev Server can be started with `npm start`.

 ### Usage

 A basic NodeJS API is included to fetch and update the stats.
 The following commands should be run from the `./src/data/api` directory.